 '''

+set count auth success max(count)

+Sets the counter for the maximum allowed successful logins as key "count_auth_success_max" in token

+Parameters count (int) - a number

+set count window(countWindow)

+set_defaults()

+Set the default values on the database level

+set_description (description)

+Set the description on the database level

 Parameters description (string) - description of the token

-set failcount(failcount)
+set_failcount (failcount)

 Set the failcounter in the database

 set_hashlib(hashlib)

 set init details (details)

 set maxfail (maxFail)

 set_next_pin_change (diff=None, password=False)

 Sets the timestamp for the next_pin_change.
 Provide a difference like 90d (90 days).

 Parameters

 • diff (basestring) - The time delta.

 • password - Do no set next_pin_change but next_password_change

 Returns None

 set_otp_count (otpCount)

-set_otpkey(otpKey)
+set_otpkey (otpKey)

 set_otplen (otplen)

 set_pin (pin, encrypt=False)

 set the PIN of a token.
 Usually the pin is stored in a hashed way.

 Parameters

 • pin (basestring) - the pin to be set for the token

 • encrypt (bool) - If set to True, the pin is stored encrypted and can be retrieved from

 the database again

-\mathtt{set\pin\hash\seed} (pinhash, seed)
+set_pin_hash_seed (pinhash, seed)

 set_realms (realms, add=False)

 Set the list of the realms of a token.

 Parameters

 • realms (list) - realms the token should be assigned to

 • add (boolean) - if the realms should be added and not replaced

 set_so_pin(soPin)

-set sync window(syncWindow)

-set_tokeninfo(info)

-Set the tokeninfo field in the DB.
-Old values will be deleted.

-Parameters info (dict) - dictionary with key and value

-Returns

-set_type (tokentype)

-Set the tokentype in this object and also in the underlying database-Token-object.

-Parameters tokentype (string) - The type of the token like HOTP or TOTP

-set_user_pin (userPin)

-set_validity_period_end(end_date)

-sets the end date of the validity period for a token
+set_sync_window(syncWindow)

 '''